Use Azure Private Link to securely connect servers to Azure Arc

 On the Download and run script page, review the summary information, and then select Download.
 If you still need to make changes, select Previous.

 After downloading the script, you have to run it on your machine or server using a privileged (administrator or root) account.
-Depending on your network configuration, you may need to download the agent from a computer with internet access and transfer it to your machine or server, and then modify the script with the path to the agent.
+Depending on your network configuration, you might need to download the agent from a computer with internet access and transfer it to your machine or server, and then modify the script with the path to the agent.

 The Windows agent can be downloaded from https://aka.ms/AzureConnectedMachineAgent and the Linux agent can be downloaded from https://packages.microsoft.com.
 Look for the latest version of the azcmagent under your OS distribution directory and installed with your local package manager.